 How Else We Help

 We also set up and run tailored training programs focused on various interests, as indicated by our beneficiaries.
 Including but not limited to:

-• Helping by setting up digital resources awareness courses as indicated by our beneficiaries.
+• Running digital awareness courses as indicated by our beneficiaries.

 • Training volunteers for befriending